Buy cheap stolen goods

 The items available can be limited, as it depends on the amount of stolen goods each police force recovers.

-Official eBay stores vary – when we checked, some didn't have any items on offer, though there were 101 items listed by the Sussex Police shop.
+Official eBay stores vary – when we checked, one didn't have any items on offer, though there were over 100 items listed on others.

 No – it's important to remember that just because it's a police auction, doesn't mean it's automatically cheap.
 Always check prices for similar items on eBay, Facebook selling groups and the used marketplace on Amazon* too.
-See our eBay Buying and Facebook Selling guides for more.
+See our eBay Buying, Facebook Selling and Vinted Tips guides for more.

 Police forces say they make every effort to trace the rightful owner of the property before they sell it.